delabassee/records-jsonb/README.md

 # records-jsonb
-Some tests using JSONB with Records classes
+Some tests using [JSONB](https://javaee.github.io/jsonb-spec/users-guide.html) with Records classes

-Yasson 1.0.7 solve this.
+### Serialization

+Using `getters`(so-so) or JSON Adapters (more verbose).

+### Deserialization Custom instantiation

+>By default, public default no-arguments constructor is required for deserialization.
+In many scenarios this requirement is too strict.
+JSON-B provides @JsonbCreator annotation which can be used to annotate a custom constructor with parameters or a static factory method used to create a class instance.

+### Yasson 1.0.6 issue

+Solved in 1.0.7
 ```
 WARNING: An illegal reflective access operation has occurred
 WARNING: Illegal reflective access by org.eclipse.yasson.internal.ReflectionUtils (file:/Users/delabassee/.m2/repository/org/eclipse/yasson/1.0.6/yasson-1.0.6.jar) to constructor java.lang.Record()